-Nintendo Switch Online: Everything you need to know!
+All you need to know about Nintendo Switch Online

 How do I subscribe?

-You'll need a Nintendo Account in order to subscribe.
-Chances are, you've already got one, but just in case you don't here's how to sign up for one:
+You'll need a Nintendo Account to subscribe.
+Chances are, you've already got one, but just in case you don't, here's how to sign up for a Nintendo Account.

+Once you sign up for a Nintendo Account and login, just mosey on over to the Nintendo eShop, go to the Nintendo Switch Online section, choose your membership option, and start your 7-day trial or just sign up fully for the service.
+We can show you how to sign up for Nintendo Switch Online if you'd like assistance.

+If you'd rather not put your credit card information on the Nintendo Switch for whatever reason, there is a work around.
+Here's how to get Nintendo Switch Online without a credit card.

-Just in case you're wondering what will happen when your free trial ends and you're faced with the decision to pay for Nintendo Switch Online or go without, here's what you still get to do on your Switch, even without the subscription:
+Just in case you're faced with the decision to pay for Nintendo Switch Online or go without, here's what you still get to do on your Switch, even without the subscription:

-- Access to the Nintendo Switch eShop - You know, so you can buy the games.
+- Access to the Nintendo Switch eShop - You know, so you can buy all of the best Nintendo Switch games.

 - Register and manage friends - You don't get to talk to them or anything, but you'll know when they're on and what they're playing (if they've got that info turned on).

-- Share screenshots to social media - No one gets left out of the soch meeds.
+- Share screenshots to social media - No one gets left out of their social media feeds.

 - Access to Nintendo Switch Parental Controls app - Because Nintendo would be stupid to restrict this behind a paywall.